Changing Personalities? New Study Shows That Your Dog’s Personality Changes With Age

 Researchers used the Vienna Dog Personality Test to evaluate the animals on a number of factors.
 Four years later, the same researchers invited the dogs who were still living back to study the differences and make comparisons to their earlier findings.
-37 pups returned and the results might surprise you!
+37 pups returned and the results were surprising.

 How Did The Pups Measure Up?

 A variety of tests were performed to measure different aspects of the pup’s personalities.
 The experiment started with an Exploration test where dogs were allowed to explore the room and different objects in the room for one minute while their owner stood unresponsive in the middle of the room.

 Pups then took part in a Frustration test where experimenters swung a large piece of sausage on a stick in front of the dogs nose just out of reach.
 After taking more tests that showcased obedience and calming behaviors, the dogs were given a final test of problem-solving.